 Sonia Gow, Founder & President

 Sonia Gow is an experienced patient advocate for people living with Parkinson’s and their carepartners.
 Since 2007, she has volunteered with the Fair Oaks Parkinson’s support group, coordinating communications, and acting as a community resource with professionals experienced in long term care.
-Sonia is also a fitness professional who leads Flamingos in Training, the only aquatic exercise class exclusively for people living with Parkinson’s and their carepartners in Northern Virginia.
+Sonia is also a fitness professional who lead Flamingos in Training, the only aquatic exercise class exclusively for people living with Parkinson’s and their carepartners in Northern Virginia for over 10 years.
+Sadly, these classes are no longer being offered.

 Nancy Fiedelman, Vice-President